fawnoculus/NTM-Fabric/DESCRIPTION.md

 - Abandoned structures and dungeons to explore
 - Hazards such as radiation, flammable gasses and lung diseases

-For a Better Experience I recomend Installing a Recipe Viewer like [JEI](https://modrinth.com/mod/jei), [REI](https://modrinth.com/mod/rei) or [EMI](https://modrinth.com/mod/emi).
+For a Better Experience I recommend Installing a Recipe Viewer like [JEI](https://modrinth.com/mod/jei), [REI](https://modrinth.com/mod/rei) or [EMI](https://modrinth.com/mod/emi).
 NTM-Fabric comes with Recipe support for all 3.

 ## Installation
 <a href="https://modrinth.com/mod/fabric-api"><img src="https://i.imgur.com/Ol1Tcf8.png" alt="Requires Fabric API" width="200"></a>